Common issues with Hospitality EPOS systems

 Hardware

-The main item of hardware most bars with deal with is a printer and there is always a possibility for any hardware to go wrong.
-Whether it’s a manufacturer fault, a drink spilled over it, or just bad luck (a paper jam) issues do happen and can impact service when they do.
+The main item of hardware most bars deal with is a printer, and there is always a possibility that any hardware can go wrong.
+Whether it’s a manufacturer fault, a drink spilt over it, or just bad luck (a paper jam), issues do happen and can impact service when they do.

 To minimise hardware issues, ask your provider about the printers (and any other hardware) they recommend with their system.
-If you can purchase the hardware from them, check any warranty period offered.
+If you can purchase the hardware from them, check the warranty period offered.

 Ensure your printers are set up correctly, including being allocated static IP addresses (this should be done on your router – refer to the manual for your model).
-Doing so avoids having to reconnect your POS to a printer in the event of a power failure, or it being rebooted.
+Doing so avoids the need to reconnect your POS to a printer in the event of a power failure or a printer reboot.

 Ask if there are alternatives to printing – emailing of receipts, order screens for order tickets, which can be used in the event of issue, or even as part of your default operation.
-Order screens and kitchen screens have many other advantages, including tracking of service times, order status messaging, and even helping your carbon footprint.
+Order and kitchen screens offer many other advantages, including tracking service times, order status messaging, and even helping reduce your carbon footprint.

 Training or usability issues

-Many support requests raised to our team come down to questions on how to perform certain functions, or issues as a result of not realising the best way to do something or set something up.
+Many support requests raised to our team come down to questions about how to perform certain functions, or issues resulting from not realising the best way to do something or set something up.

 Take advantage of any training offered by your provider.
-We often find an initial demo is useful for evaluating a system, but booking in a training session after you have had a chance to use the system is invaluable.
-At this point you have tried out the actions you need to perform for your role in the business and can come armed with any questions you have, or issues you have come across.
+We often find that an initial demo is useful for evaluating a system, but booking in a training session after you have had a chance to use the system is invaluable.
+At this point, you have tried out the actions you need to perform in your role in the business and can come armed with any questions or issues you have encountered.

 If you don’t have time to book a training session, or you just have a few questions, check the knowledge base, or ask the support team you have available.
 It is much better to ask a question before you start doing something than try to unravel it later from doing something wrong.
-Once you start doing something one way, you may never ask about it and never know there is a much better way to do it.
+Once you start doing something one way, you may never ask about it or realise there is a much better way to do it.

 Check with any provider how accessible their support team is.
 If you need to send an email, wait on a phone line or fill in a form, the chances are your staff will stumble through doing things the way they have worked out instead of asking about the best way.